 Bonus Points

 Choosing a small business credit card can be difficult.
-For the traveling business owner, there exists a plethora of options.
-The Ink Business Preferred® Credit Card and Capital One Spark Miles for Business are both solid choices in the mid-tier range, and they have similar annual fees.
+A plethora of options exist for the traveling business owner.
+For those looking for a rewarding travel card with a modest annual fee, the Ink Business Preferred® Credit Card and Capital One Spark Miles for Business are both solid choices.
 But how do the Ink Preferred and Spark Miles cards compare?
-Is one a clear better choice than the other?
+Is one a clear, better choice than the other?

-In this post, we dive into the details of each card, highlighting the pros and cons, and determine which is the better fit for your wallet.
+In this post, we dive into the details of each card, highlight the pros and cons, and determine which is the better fit for your wallet.

 Capital One Spark Miles vs. Chase Ink Preferred Sign-Up Bonus

-• Ink Preferred: New Cardmember Offer!
-Earn 100,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
+• Ink Preferred: Earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.

 Winner: Ink Preferred